Bot2Root24/Bot2Root24/README.md

 ### 🔐 What I Do

-I'm a **Cybersecurity Engineer** specializing in **offensive security** — Web Application Pentesting, Network Pentesting, Android Pentesting, Bug Bounty Hunting, and Red Team Engagements.
+I'm a **Cybersecurity Engineer** specializing in **offensive security** — Web Application Pentesting, Network Pentesting, Android Pentesting, Bug Bounty Hunting, and Red Team Operator.
 I find vulnerabilities before the bad guys do, simulate adversary tactics to test defenses, and help organizations strengthen their security posture.

 I also design and build **CTF (Capture The Flag) labs** that simulate real-world multi-stage attack chains — from initial web exploitation to privilege escalation and network pivoting.
 On the side, I create **cybersecurity content** on YouTube and Instagram under the **Bot2Root** brand, covering pentesting techniques, tool walkthroughs, and security concepts for the community.